 What does the red heart on Snapchat mean?

 Snapchat recognizes the person you send snaps the most as your number one best friend.
-You can have a list of "best friend" snapchatters you send snaps.
+You can have a list of "best friends" people you send snaps to.
 But, Snapchat attaches red heart to the most contacted best friend.

-The red-colored heart is a sign of at least two weeks of snap sharing between two snapchatters.
-Finally, the red heart will display as long as you are each other's number one best friend.
+The red heart will display as long as you are each other's number one best friend.
 And not only among a long list of occasional chatters.

 What is the meaning of Snapchat's yellow/golden heart?